FAQ

 Work/Family Balance

-Depending on your company's size and the scope of the project, I can accommodate your organization's training and development needs through my strategic partnerships with Five Degrees Consulting, Chocolate Villa Women’s Leadership Programs, and The Green River Group.
+Depending on your company's size and the scope of the project, I can accommodate your organization's training and development needs through my strategic partnership with Villa Leadership Group.

 Monthly Structure

-Priority access to coach in person as well as via email, tele-coaching sessions
+Priority access to a coach in person, as well as via email, and tele-coaching sessions

 Four in-depth one-hour sessions